jimwang99/riscv-training/slide/bs/01-lecture.intro.md

 - SweRV
     - RISC-V CPU from Western Digital; written in SV
 - OmniXtend
-    - Network based on TileLink; written in SV?
+    - Network based on TileLink; written in SV

 ---